arthursn/composition/README.md

-# `libcomposition`
+# libcomposition

 # Background

 The conversion between atomic and weight composition bases is normally a very straightforward problem.
 Having the molar masses of the elements, one can easily determine the average molar mass and from then convert the individual fractions of each element.

-However, if for some reason the composition is provided by defined the fractions of some elements in the atomic base and others in the weight base, then the problem becomes a little bit more complicated.
+However, if for some reason the composition is provided by defining the fractions of some elements in the atomic base and others in the weight base, then the problem becomes a little bit more complicated.
 Yet, it is perfectly possible to make the conversion.
 The equations for base conversion are presented in the supplementary document in [docs > conversionComposition](docs/conversionComposition.md).

 Okay, having the equations remove one thing out of the way.
 Now we want to write a C++ that does that.
 But we want the class to be dynamic, supporting multiple elements, but at the same time fast.
 A very bad idea is to use use `std::map` for that, because accessing the elements of the map by key is quite slow.
 It would be nicer if we could access the fractions of each element by symbol, but having the symbols as public member variables of the composition class.